 In terms of its price point and towing capacity, the Hyundai IONIQ 5 will be competing against the likes of the VW ID.4, Skoda Enyaq and Nissan Ariya.
 However, the IONIQ 5 with its 1,600 kg towing capacity beats the VW ID.4 and Skoda Enyaq with their maximum 1,200 kg towing capacity.
 The IONIQ 5 will also have a higher towing capacity than the Nissan Ariya with its maximum towing capacity of 1,500 kg.

-In fact, the IONIQ 5 (along with its KIA sibling the EV6) has specifications more closely matched to the upcoming Tesla Model Y. Currently, the Model Y will be rated with a 1,500 kg towing capacity.
-However, there is evidence that Tesla will be upping the Model Y towing limit to 1,600 kg which would match the IONIQ 5.
-However, where the IONIQ 5 steps away from the other competitors and more closely compares to the Tesla Model Y is fast charging speeds.
+In fact, the IONIQ 5 (along with its KIA sibling the EV6) has specifications more closely matched to the Tesla Model Y. Where the IONIQ 5 steps away from the other competitors and more closely compares to the Tesla Model Y is fast charging speeds.

 My Thoughts On The IONIQ 5…